 The sign, the man, his situation – it always tugs at my heart, but “hungry” really got to me today, leaving me with tears running down my cheeks when I drove away.
 “Hungry.”
 Aren’t we all?
 And for so much more than food?

-My pie-making tools are on the counter awaiting the first pie of the season, my refrigerator stocked with everything for the big meal.
+, my refrigerator stocked with everything for the big meal.
 Yet in the hustle of it all, I’m both “full” and “hungry.”
 Full, because I see the hand of God in my life and know that even in scarcity and adversity He is trustworthy, and that the darkest of days only make His light brighter when it appears.
 Thanksgiving has become for me a time to take a step back emotionally and mentally and look hard to “see what God hath done.”
 He does it masterfully, so my heart is full.
 And I’m hungry.
 Not just for the mouthwatering food that will grace the table, but more so for my family.
 I’m hungry for them to feel it.
 I want nothing more than for my children to have eyes to see, and for them to hunger for the feeling of “full” that can only come from recognizing our blessings AND their source.

 Don’t you love having a holiday that reminds us to count our blessings?!
 We should obviously live in thanks all year, but it’s wonderful to have a time of year that helps us focus on gratitude.
 I have great confidence in what gratitude does for us when we practice it.
 Early in the month our family started a gratitude jar with the invitation to write down what you’re thankful for and add it to the jar.
 But the month always flies by with school and athletics — suddenly the holiday is tomorrow and I look around at my children and want so much for them to get it.
 Are we truly grateful?